sarthakitaliya/Zenbox/README.md

-# Zynbox 📥
+# Zenbox 📥

-Zynbox is an AI-powered Gmail attachment and email management platform.
+Zenbox is an AI-powered Gmail attachment and email management platform.
 It intelligently categorizes, summarizes, and organizes your emails.

 ---